-ENFIELD, Conn. — Farm Credit East announced today that the Farm Credit East Cares Community Fund donated $60,190 to various charitable organizations throughout the Northeast.
-This included a $25,000 Farm Credit East contribution supported by the Board of Directors.
-Since the program’s 2011 inception, Farm Credit East Cares has contributed more than $550,000 to various Northeast charities and disaster relief efforts.
+ENFIELD, Conn. — Farm Credit East announced today that the Farm Credit East Cares Community Fund donated $66,500 to various charitable organizations throughout the Northeast.
+Since the program’s 2011 inception, Farm Credit East Cares has contributed more than $650,000 to various Northeast charities and disaster relief efforts.

-More than 60 northeast organizations received funds.
-Recipients included food banks and hunger relief efforts; youth programs, such as 4-H and FFA; educational institutions and agricultural education programs; veteran assistance programs; community and health support organizations; and programs to enrich the agriculture community.
+More than 65 northeast organizations received funds.
+Recipients included food banks and hunger relief efforts, youth programs such as 4-H and FFA, educational institutions and agricultural education programs, veteran assistance programs, community and health support organizations and programs to enrich the agriculture community.

 The Farm Credit East Cares Community Fund was established by Farm Credit East employees who raise contributions with a Farm Credit East match.
 The Fund’s primary intent is to provide support for farm families and organizations impacted by disasters.
 In years without a disaster, funds are contributed to various not-for-profit charitable organizations.
-Since 2011, Farm Credit East Cares has donated more than $550,000.
+Since 2011, Farm Credit East Cares has donated over $650,000.